corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/ledger/states/_index.md

   figure
 	 src="vault-simple.png"
      width="50%"
-	 figcaption="Consumed and Unconcumed States in the Vault"
+	 figcaption="Consumed and Unconsumed States in the Vault"
 >}}

 ## Reference States